 SUPERIOR COURT JUDGES

-Superior court judges serve six-year terms and are elected by county voters on a nonpartisan ballot at a general election in March of even-numbered years.
+Superior court judges serve six-year terms and are elected by county voters on a nonpartisan ballot at a general election during even-numbered years.
 Vacancies occurring during those terms—due to retirements, deaths, or other departures—are filled through appointment by the Governor.